 3- Place a nanny cam in your loved one’s room that records footage.
 This allows you to check in often and if something happens, you’ll have the video to prove it.

 Do you suspect your loved one has fallen victim to abuse or neglect in a group home?
-Contact the experienced group home abuse attorneys in Phoenix immediately at 480-991-7677.
+Contact the experienced group home abuse and injury attorneys in Phoenix immediately at 480-991-7677.
 We’ll walk you through what steps to take.
 Remember: these cases tend to be very dependent on what you can prove.
 Document as much as you can about the wrongdoings.
 Take photos and write down details.
 Most importantly, arrange for a transfer of your loved one to another home as quickly as possible.
 Doing so could be a matter of life or death.

 The personal injury attorneys in Phoenix, Arizona, at Knapp & Roberts have the compassion and trial lawyer skills to tell your story to a jury.
 We will get to know you and your family so that we can help the jury understand what has happened to you and your family and how it has changed your lives.
 Obtain the compensation necessary for the injuries and losses you have suffered.